rohrerj/scion/doc/dev/design/FABRID.rst

 Some FABRID policies are globally defined and others locally per AS.
 Global policies serve the purpose of avoiding redundancy for policies implemented by many ASes.
 The AS network operator specifies in a configuration which global policies are supported, and can additionally define arbitrary local policies.
+Since each AS can create their own local policies, endhosts need a mechanism to discover them.
 We distinguish between policy identifier and policy description.
-The policy identifiers are provided to the endhosts inside the PCB, or if the number of policies is large, as an detachable PCB extension.
+The policy identifiers are provided to the endhosts as a detachable PCB extension.
 The policy descriptions on the other hand have to be requested from the local control service which will then either return the cached policy description or query the policy description from the remote AS.
-By only encoding the policy identifiers, but not the policy descriptions, inside the PCBs, we can minimize FABRID's PCB size overhead, which is negligible.
+By only encoding the policy identifiers, but not the policy descriptions, inside the PCBs, we can minimize FABRID's PCB size overhead, which thus becomes negligible.
+In our design, endhosts retrieve the policies from their local AS, and the local AS retrieves them from the remote AS, similar to how SCION path retrieval is implemented.
+Those policies are only fetched on demand by the local control service and will be cached until they expire.
+This on-demand policy retrieval improves the scalability of the control service compared to simply fetching all the policies from all ASes in the internet.
 A source endhost can then select a SCION forwarding path, where it encodes up to one policy index for each on-path AS (it can also select no policy for an AS) in its packets.
 On-path border routers will then add a proof of transit such that the destination endhost can later verify that the packet indeed followed the intended path.